valderman/haste-compiler/doc/building.md

 in that directory instead of downloading some other version.

-If you built and installed your own `haste-cabal` binary, you will want to tell `haste-boot` to avoid downloading a pre-built `haste-cabal` binary using the `--no-haste-cabal` flag.
+If you built and installed your own `haste-cabal` binary, you will want to tell `haste-boot` to avoid downloading a pre-built `haste-cabal` binary and instead use your pre-built binary using the `--with-haste-cabal=$YOUR_BINARY` flag.

 See `haste-boot --help` for more bootstrapping options.